 For more info: Weissensee Schifffahrt

 Lake Achen is the largest lake in Tyrol and is located in the mountains at 929 m (3,048 ft) above sea level.
 Tourist boats have been cruising the lake since 1887.
 The boats call at six different landings around the lake.
 They are helpful for getting around to different places or for making a cruise around the entire lake.
 Moreover, the landing at Seespitz connects with the cog railway to Jenbach.
 A brilliant way to enjoy the Alps – is by steam train.

 Nevertheless, the roundtrip on the lake is a brilliant way to enjoy the fantastic scenery surrounding the Achensee.
 You can choose to relax in the sun outside on the deck or shelter inside the salons if the weather is not cooperating.
 Moreover, all the boats have full-service restaurants, and during the high season (July – September), you should try a Friday evening cruise with dinner and live music.

 For more info: Achenseeschiffahrt

 Lake Hallstatt (Hallstättersee) in Upper Austria

-The lake with the same name as the UNESCO World heritage site Hallstatt offers scenic boat trips.
-You can choose between two different cruises, the North (80 minutes) and South (50 minutes), or you can simply jump on and off at will.
-You can use the boats to reach starting points for hikes along the lake, or the opposite side of the lake and hike back to the point of origin.
-The approximately 8.55 km2 (3.30 sq. mi) is not one of the largest lakes in Austria, but certainly has one of the most impressive scenery beyond its shores.
+The lake with the same name as the UNESCO World Heritage site Hallstatt offers scenic boat trips.
+You can choose between two cruises, the northbound (80 minutes) and the southbound (50 minutes), or you can jump on and off at will.
+Moreover, the boats are practical for reaching starting points for hikes along the lake.
+Many also cross to the opposite side of the lake and hike back to the point of origin.
+At approximately 8.55 km2 (3.30 sq. mi), this is not one of the largest lakes in Austria, but it certainly has one of the most impressive sceneries along its shores.
 Consequently, the Hallstättersee offers you one of the best boat trips in Austria.

 For more info: Hallstättersee Schifffahrt